Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Online Conformal Probabilistic Linear Solver

 \subsection{Cloud-to-Edge Feedback and Threshold Selection}

 As illustrated in \cref{fig:overall} and \cref{fig:time_step}, in order to set the threshold $\lambda_t$ in (\ref{eq:prediction_set}), OCP-PLS leverages sporadic feedback from the cloud to the edge.
-Specifically, we propose to submit a query $(A_t, b_t)$ to the cloud with a probability $p_t$ that increases with the size of the uncertainty set $\mathcal{C}_t$, i.e.,
+Specifically, we propose to submit a query $(A_t, b_t)$ to the cloud with a probability $p_t$ that increases with the \emph{volume radius} of the set $\mathcal{C}_t$, i.e., with $|\mathcal{C}_t|^{1/r_t}$ where

-where $\Gamma(\cdot)$ is the Gamma function and $\text{det}(\cdot)$ is the determinant operator.
+with $\Gamma(\cdot)$ being the Gamma function.
 In this way, cloud-to-edge feedback is more likely to be requested at time instants $t$ characterized by a larger uncertainty, hence making cloud feedback more valuable for calibration.
-Conversely, when the uncertainty set is small enough, we reduce the probability of requesting feedback, thereby saving cloud computing resources.
+Conversely, when the HPD set is small enough, we reduce the probability of requesting feedback, thereby saving cloud computing resources.

 While any normalized increasing function of the set size $|\mathcal{C}_t|$ can be used to design $p_t$, we adopt the sigmoid function $\sigma(x) = \left(1+\text{exp}(-x)\right)^{-1}$ and set as